Zdzisław Henneberg

 Zdzisław Karol Henneberg VM, DFC, KZ***, CdeG (11 May 1911 – 12 April 1941) was a Polish airman who flew with the Royal Air Force during the Battle of Britain and a flying ace of the Second World War.

 Early life and career

 Henneberg was born on 11 May 1914 in Warsaw.
 He graduated from the VIIIth Polish Air Force and before the war was an instructor at the advanced flight training school.
 He was stationed as an instructor in Dęblin when the German invasion of Poland commenced, and volunteered for combat flying.
 After the USSR's invasion of Poland he fled to Romania and then to France, where he trained on the Morane-Saulnier M.S.406.

 Battle of France

 During the German invasion of France Henneberg was put in command of a MB.152 fighter group.
-He was stationed at Châteauroux, which was abandoned by its French personnel on 17 June 1940, upon which Henneberg was evacuated to England, reaching it via Bourdeaux with three other pilots.
+He was stationed at Châteauroux, which was abandoned by its French personnel on 17 June 1940, upon which Henneberg was evacuated to England, reaching it via Bordeaux with three other pilots.
 This was the only Polish evacuation from France to England by plane.